-Jesus enables his followers, then and now, to pass through the literal letter of the law in order to get to the heart of the law.
-The deeper intent of the law, therefore, is still in force for the church, for Jesus' teachings are not meant to contradict or invalidate the Ten Commandments and other specific Hebraic laws, but rather to fill them out.
-So how does he do this?
-Jesus provides six examples of practical ethical issues where the heart and spirit of the law reveal a way to extend, intensify, and even deepen the original meaning.
-Each of the six teachings is introduced by the formula "You have heard it said... but I say to you..."
-The six deal with the issues of murder/anger, adultery/lust, divorce, swearing oaths, retaliation, and love for enemies.
-So, let's just jump into the deep end, shall we?
+Jesus' teachings are not meant to contradict or invalidate the Ten Commandments, and other specific Hebraic laws, but rather to expand upon their intent.
+Each of the six ethical issues he addresses is introduced by the formula "You have heard it said... but I say to you..."
+They include: murder/anger, adultery/lust, divorce, swearing oaths, retaliation, and love for enemies.
+So, without further ado, let's just jump into the deep end of the pool, shall we?

-The first example of how to live into the ideal vision of the kin-dom of God addresses the matter of anger and how it can lead to broken relationships, and worse.
+The first example of how to live into the ideal and ethical vision of the kin-dom of God addresses the matter of anger and how it can lead to broken relationships, and worse.
 The Old Testament law condemned murder (Exod.
 20:13; Deut.
 5:18).
 Murder is obviously not the right way to live in community with others.
-But at the heart of this law lays a respect for the life of another.
+But at the heart of this law is a respect for the life of another.
 Jesus warns us that while there is no room in the household of God for murder, there is also no room for the kind and level of anger that leads to violence towards another.
 That's why this passage from Matthew goes on to say that we must do all we humanly can to make peace with those around us, and especially with those within the community of faith.
-Reconciliation must always be part of the very foundation of a community of faith.
-Our community should embody practices of regular and repeated forgiveness.
+Reconciliation, though oftentimes difficult to achieve, must always be part of the very foundation of a family, as well as a community of faith.
+We are called to embody practices of regular and repeated forgiveness.

 The second of Jesus' examples deals with adultery and lust.
 (I'd venture to guess it's been a long time since you've heard a sermon address these topics.)
-Marriage, within the Christian community, is a covenant based on faithfulness.
+Marriage, within the Christian community, is to be considered as a covenant agreement based on faithfulness.
 Adultery breaks the bond of faithfulness.
 And lust, defined as a covetous desire, whether sexual or not, for a person other than one's spouse or partner, contemplates such a break of faithfulness.
 Lust also demeans the personhood of another if seen only as a sexual object.
 Lust, by objectifying another, is the first step in the direction toward adultery.
 Lust is indeed a slippery slope.

 The law of Moses forbids adultery (Exod.
 20:14; Deut.
 5:18), but not primarily because it involves sexual relations with another person outside one's marriage partner.

 Rather, it is condemned because it invades and destroys the marriage covenant itself.
 It is that covenant agreement and vow between two people that forms the context for trusting and joyful sexuality.
 Jesus, therefore, again goes to the intent of the law by speaking out against lust by recognizing its power to divide, disrupt, and destroy relationships.
-Jesus makes the point is that anything that causes us to objectify others must be cut away and discarded.
+Jesus makes the point that anything that causes us to objectify others must be cut away and discarded.